luapower/nw/nw.md

 #### `menu:get(index) -> item` <br> `menu:get(index, prop) -> val`

-Get the menu item (or the value of one of its properties) at index.
+Get a menu item, or the value of one of its properties.

 #### `menu:item_count() -> n`